Jiggs Dinner (St. Patrick's Day Corned Beef & Cabbage Boil)

 Put the lid on it and set the crockpot on high for about six hours, or longer on low.
 Don't peek!
 You want it to keep cooking and not have to heat back up.

-About an hour before you want to serve dinner, place the remaining veggies on top.
+About an hour before you want to serve dinner, taste the broth and adjust for salt and pepper.
+Place the remaining veggies on top.
 Replace the lid.
 Once the veggies on top are fork tender, dinner is ready!

 Remove the corned beef from the crock pot and allow it to rest for at least ten minutes.
 Slice it across the grain of the meat.
 If you cut it with the grain in long stringy slices, it will be tough.